The Blessing That Broke a Family — Modern Paraphrase | fresh.bible

 Think about the level of planning here.
 The clothes.
 The goatskins.
 The food.
 This wasn't a split-second decision.
 Rebekah had thought about this.
 Maybe for a long time.

 walked into his father's tent.
-And what follows is one of the most uncomfortable scenes in the entire Bible:
+And what follows is a scene that's genuinely hard to sit with:

 "My father."